meucredere/crudl/README.md

 ```

 ## Available getters:

-All examples bellow are based on a `user` module:
+All examples bellow are based on a `blogPost` module:

 ```js
 const blogPost = new CRUDL('blogPost', {